 RESEARCH AND DEVELOPMENT

-- We improved TIP (Tracking Intelligence Project).
-TIP is an information gathering framework whose purpose is to autonomously collect, correlate and analyze data useful for understanding Internet threat trends.
+- We improved TIP (Tracking Intelligence Project), an information gathering framework whose purpose is to autonomously collect, correlate and analyze data useful for understanding Internet threat trends.

-- We improved Pylibemu, a Libemu wrapper coded in Cython.
+- We improved Pylibemu, a Libemu wrapper written in Cython.

 PAPERS, PRESENTATIONS AND COMMUNITY ENGAGEMENTS

 We held a lecture on Android dynamic analysis and specifically DroidBox during UbiCrypt (reverse-engineering summer school) hosted by Ruhr-Universität Bochum and Thorsten Holz research group.
 This also gave us the opportunity to promote GSoC and The Honeynet Project for the students.

 Moreover we were frequently engaged for educational presentations or for teaching university classes on new emerging threats-related topics.